14th Waffen Grenadier Division of the SS (1st Galician): Slovakia

 The forces of Kampfgruppe Wildner were the first Galician units to arrive in Slovakia, on 29 September 1944, at Zemianske Kostoľany.
 It operated in the area around Zvolen and Žarnovica, in western Slovakia, together with other SS units.
 They recaptured several towns and villages from Slovak partisans during October.
 Kampfgruppe Wildner was then used to provide security in that area.
 As this was happening, the rest of the division arrived at Žilina, in northwest Slovakia.
 Taking over from Panzer Division Tatra, the Galician regiments and battalions were spread out in an area that was 47 miles from north to south and 65 miles from east to west.
 The Galicia Division maintained order in the towns there and carried out successful actions against Slovak partisans, according to the German military commander in Bratislava.
 Several other Axis units were also operating in northwest Slovakia, near the Galicia Division, including various SS units and the Hlinka Guard.
 On 27 October, the division's Kampfgruppe Wildner were the second Axis unit to enter Banská Bystrica, [following Kampfgruppe Schill] the center of the insurgency, and remained in the suburbs.
-None of its members were personally decorated by Slovak President Josef Tiso.
+None of its members were personally decorated by Slovak President Jozef Tiso.
 German commanders and members of Tiso's Slovak government acknowledged that the Ukrainians from the Galicia Division had a significant role in fighting the uprising in northwest Slovakia.